-By raising awareness on the multiple values of locally produced diverse food and supporting incomegenerating activities, such as value-chain development, farmers may be enabled to continue cultivating PGRFA that would otherwise be at risk of being lost, and to continue using, sharing and disseminating related traditional knowledge.
-Depending on how activities are set up, benefits arising from the use of PGRFA, e.g. through sales of specific products, may accrue to those farmers who engage in activities for their conservation and sustainable use.
+By raising awareness of the multiple values of locally produced diverse food and supporting income-generating activities, such as value chain development, farmers may be enabled to continue cultivating PGRFA that would otherwise be at risk of being lost, and to continue using, sharing and disseminating related traditional knowledge.
+Depending on how activities are set up, benefits arising from the use of PGRFA, for example through sales of specific products, may accrue to those farmers who engage in activities for their conservation and sustainable use.